Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 It is assumed `<https://github.com/Amourspirit/python_ooo_dev_tools>`__ has been cloned or unzipped to a folder.

-`Poetry <https://python-poetry.org/>`_ is required to install this project in a development environment.
+poetry_ is required to install this project in a development environment.

 |odev| uses a virtual environment for development purposes.